ps818/WCL-DeathReport/README.md

 4. use Node v24: `nvm use`
 5. build the app: `npm run build`
 6. run the app: `npm run start <command> <...args>`

+## Contributing

+Just make an issue if you have a problem.
+It's a small project, and I can probably fix whatever the problem is in an hour or so.